Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Experimental Results

 \subsection{Datasets}

-We have used two well known datasets in the literature, namely Benchmark \cite{Wang2016} and Beta datasets \cite{liu2020} to analyze/compare two known target identification algorithms, namely TRCA and SSCOR, based on the conventional as well as proposed ITR definitions.
+We have used two well-known datasets in the literature, namely, Benchmark \cite{Wang2016} and Beta datasets \cite{liu2020} to analyze/compare two known target identification algorithms, namely the ensemble extensions of TRCA and SSCOR, based on the conventional as well as proposed ITR definitions.

 Benchmark dataset was collected from 35 subjects with normal/corrected-to-normal vision on a 40-character (26 English alphabet letters, 10 digits, and 4 other symbols) speller task using a 64-channel EEG recorder.
 Each subject was shown target characters in distinct trials, where characters flicker at frequencies $8$-$15.8$ Hz with $0.2$ Hz increments and phases $0$-$1.5\pi$ with $0.5\pi$ increments, where both increments are proportional to stimulus index.
 Each trial began with a visual cue that was shown on the screen for $0.5$ seconds to direct the subject's gaze to the intended target, followed by $5$ seconds of stimulation and a final trailing $0.5$-second offset, respectively.
 The observation window includes gaze length as well as the signal length after the stimuli onset.
 At the preprocessing stage, the recorded signals were downsampled to $250$Hz.
 We have assumed $130$ ms visual pathway delay for both datasets.
 In this study, the following set of 9 channels (OZ, O1, O2, PZ, POZ, PO3 PO4, PO5 and PO6) are considered since they are reported to be most reflective of neural activity due to tasks performed in the experiment \cite{Wang2016}.
 In Beta dataset on the other hand, $70$ subjects participated in four blocks of a cued-spelling task on a QWERTY virtual keyboard.
 The stimulation duration is $2$ seconds for the first $15$ subjects whereas the rest of the other subjects are stimulated for $3$ seconds.
 Sixty-four channels of EEG data were collected by SynAmps2 (Neuroscan Inc.) data acquisition/amplifier system at a sampling rate of $1000$Hz, which were later downsampled to $250$Hz.
 The rest of the settings are the same (channels used, electrode locations, gaze-shift times, visual pathway latency, etc.).
 Since the trials were carried out outside a laboratory setting, the Signal-to-Noise Ratio (SNR) of EEG in Beta dataset is measured to be lower than that of the Benchmark dataset.
+To obtain additional details about the pre-processing procedures, we suggest that the readers consult the publications in which the creators of these datasets initially introduced them.